ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-06-07-common-ways-to-fix-linux-video-driver-issues.md

         > In short, log out [of Ubuntu], click your name, click the gear in the bottom-right, choose the non-Wayland window manager option.

+1. **Use a USB-C to DP (Display Port) [best], or USB-C to HDMI [ok] video cable**, rather than a USB-C to USB-C cable to your monitor.

+    USB-C to USB-C video/monitor cables may be trying to provide power into your laptop (to charge your laptop) at the same time as they are providing a video signal out of your laptop, to the monitor.
+This new double-feature seems to have problems on other OSs (like Windows) too, not just on Linux.
+So, disabling this "charge while displaying" type feature can help.

+    There are frequently two ways to disable it:

+    1. Via a setting in the BIOS, or
+    1. By using a cable that doesn't support charging at the same time.
+Ex: a USB-C to DP (Display Port) or USB-C to HDMI cable.
+        1. Of those two types of cables, I'd choose USB-C to DP if given the option, because the older versions of HDMI cannot support 4k signals at 60 Hz, but DP can.
+See my answer here: [Ask Ubuntu: No 60Hz Refresh Rate option on my 32" 4k external monitor in Ubuntu 20.04](https://askubuntu.com/a/1274313/327339).

 That's it!
 I suspect one of the above things will fix it for you.